A reminder to check your state pension record before 2025

 What can I do if I have gaps in my record?

-Normally you can only make voluntary payments for gaps within the last six years, however, there is a temporary extension for men born after 5 April 1951 and women born after April 1953, allowing individuals to backdate any gaps in their National Insurance record from 6 April 2006 to present day.
+Normally you can only make voluntary payments for gaps within the last six years, however, there is a temporary extension for men born after 5 April 1951 and women born after April 1953, allowing individuals to backdate any gaps in their National Insurance record from 6 April 2006 to 5 April 2017.
+All relevant National Insurance contributions for this period will be accepted at the rates applicable from 2022 to 2023.

 Checking your record